donei003/rshell/cheatsheet/gdb-cheatsheet.md

     yay = {taco = 7, beef = "ground", chcicken = "shredded"}
 ```

-If the user wants to keep track of a single variable, the `display` command can be used instead.
+If the user wants to keep track of individual variables, the `display` command can be used instead.

 ```
   (gdb) display <variable name>